 First of all, we can’t stand on the sidelines and watch.
 We also must believe that one person can make a difference!
 At times it seems we have lost our way and forgotten or ignored the teachings of the Church.
-Archbishop Charles Chaput of Philadelphia offers this insight which cuts to the heart of the matter in his excellent book, Render Unto Caesar (p.197): “What needs to be done by Catholics today for their country?
+Recently retired Archbishop Charles Chaput of Philadelphia offers this insight which cuts to the heart of the matter in his excellent book, Render Unto Caesar (p.197): “What needs to be done by Catholics today for their country?
 The answer is: Don’t lie.
 If we say we’re Catholic, we need to prove it.
 America’s public life needs people willing to stand alone, without apologies, for the truth of the Catholic faith and the common human values it defends.
 One person can make a difference – if that individual has a faith he or she is willing to suffer for.”
 Are we willing to suffer for our faith?
 What sacrifices are we willing to make to follow the teachings of the Church?

 Are there good examples for us to follow?

 The good news is we have many examples to emulate, ranging from the numerous Pro-Life groups who pray outside abortion clinics to the Bishops who are challenging government leaders over religious freedom, same-sex marriage and reforming our immigration laws.
-Some of the greatest examples may be our friends and neighbors who pray constantly for the Church in the quiet of their homes, who write letters to their government representatives and devote time before the Blessed Sacrament in prayer for the blessing of the Church and Pope Francis.
+Some of the greatest examples may be our friends and neighbors who pray constantly for the Church in the quiet of their homes, who write letters to their government representatives and devote time before the Blessed Sacrament in prayer for the blessing of the Church, priests and religious.
 There are also those who offer financial and personal support to those in critical need.
 Also, remember our priests and the incredible job they do in serving their parishes.
 We clearly have examples to follow, but far too many of us have only been watching, tolerating and…turning away.

 Two Important Things to Remember